amroumaj/projet-soa-ecommerce-enit-2024-3AINFO1/payment/README.md

 # payment

 ## Some notes
-This is the first iteration the code will be later split into different files.
-The PUT and DELETE APIs will be added later since this is just an iteration with rudimentary functionalities. bun can be replaced with different runtimes such as ==npm or yarn==.
+This API has all CRUD functionalities in addition to the ability to get a single row based on the iduser. bun can be replaced with different runtimes such as npm.

 ## To install dependencies: